Elizabeth Hills, New South Wales: History

 Formerly farmlands, it is now a predominantly residential estate with housing developments mostly beginning in 2014.
 The suburb was named after Lady Elizabeth Wylde, the wife of the first landowner in the area who occupied and managed a farm situated at Cecil Hills from 1816 until her death in 1864.

 Demographics

-In the 2016 Census, there were 2,535 people in Elizabeth Hills.
-51.6% of people were born in Australia.
-The next most common country of birth was Iraq at 17.5%.
-31.0% of people spoke only English at home.
-Other languages spoken at home included Assyrian Neo-Aramaic 15.0%, Chaldean Neo-Aramaic 8.1%, Arabic 7.2%, Vietnamese 5.1% and Serbian 4.1%.
-The most common responses for religion were Catholic 41.9%, Buddhism 8.7%, Assyrian Apostolic 8.4%, No Religion 7.1% and Eastern Orthodox 6.7%.
+In the 2021 Census, there were 3,208 people in Elizabeth Hills.
+56.1% of people were born in Australia.
+The next most common country of birth was Iraq at 16.9%.
+34.7% of people spoke only English at home.
+Other languages spoken at home included Assyrian Neo-Aramaic 13.8%, Chaldean Neo-Aramaic 9.0% (for a total of 22.8% of Sureth speakers), Arabic 8.5%, Vietnamese 4.8% and Serbian 4.3%.
+The most common responses for religion were Catholic 43.6%, Buddhism 8.1%, No Religion 8.0%, Assyrian Apostolic 8.0% and Christian, nfd 7.3%.

 Transport

 Transit Systems operates the 827 bus route with services to Liverpool via Bonnyrigg Heights, Green Valley and Heckenberg.
 It also has connections with the M7 Motorway with the nearby Cowpasture Road exit to the south, and the Elizabeth Drive exit to the north.
+A pathway in the suburb's west also provides pedestrian and cyclist access to the M7 cycleway.